 However, in your source text, glossary terms are used as part of an entire sentence structure, using various grammatical genders, plurals and cases.
 To ensure the grammatical correctness of your machine translations, Smartling’s Glossary Term Insertion feature adapts the inflection of your glossary terms to the sentence structure which they are inserted into.

-Glossary term insertion can be set up for any MT profile*, including Smartling Auto Select.
-When a Job is authorized into a workflow that is assigned to an MT Profile with an integrated glossary, the MT Profile checks the glossary for terms in the source language of the Job.
+Glossary Term Insertion can be enabled for any machine translation* workflow, including workflows that use Smartling Auto Select.
+When a Job is authorized into a workflow that has Glossary Term Insertion enabled, all active glossaries in the project's linguistic package are checked for terms in the source language of the Job.

-Smartling’s standard Glossary Term Insertion scans the source text for terms and term variations that are included in the associated glossary.
+Smartling’s standard Glossary Term Insertion scans the source text for terms and term variations from MT-compatible glossary entries in the glossaries leveraged by the project.

 However, highly inflected locales may require additional post-editing to ensure the grammatical correctness of all inserted glossary terms.